 Opening date : 26 March 2020

-The artist would like to thanks the Conseil des arts et des lettres du Québec for its financial support.
+The artist would like to thank the Conseil des arts et des lettres du Québec and the City of Sherbrooke for their financial support.